 Adult woman and an Adult man sitting in an intimate setting and having a conversation as hearts are around them.

 I remember when I first developed my hives.
-They were itchy, splotchy and just awful.
+They were itchy, splotchy, and just awful.
 I was embarrassed.
 I didn’t want anyone to see them.
-I tried to hide them, which didn’t help since heat was a trigger, and I live in Florida.
+I tried to hide them, which didn’t help since heat was a trigger and I live in Florida.
 It took weeks for them to finally calm down.
 Weeks of meds to ease the pain and itching.

 I was so glad when they went away.
 Then they came back.
 And kept coming back.
 I struggled so much with them.
 Struggled to not be embarrassed by them.
 How would they impact a relationship?
 How would it impact intimacy?
 Would my partner think they’re gross?
 How do we manage intimacy in the face of chronic hives?

-Well, it was simple really.
-Communication.
-Communicating with my partner.
-Being honest, and sharing my concerns and coming up with a plan together.
 It’s not an easy conversation in the beginning.
-In all honesty though, they didn’t impact our intimacy much at all.
-Unless I'm in a flare up.
-We are cautious of my triggers and what soaps, and intimacy products we can use.
+In all honesty, though, they don’t impact our intimacy much at all, unless I'm in a flare-up.
+We are cautious of my triggers and what soaps and intimacy products we can use.
 We know each other, we trust each other.
 We’ve built a solid foundation on trust and communication.

 Intimacy with chronic hives

-Intimacy with chronic hives can be challenging.
-It can seem uncomfortable, but it doesn’t have to be.
 It can seem so overwhelming in the beginning.
 It can feel like you’ll lose that intimacy, that part of your relationship.
-You don’t have to though.
-It takes time, communication and trust with your partner to find what works best for you.
+You don’t have to, though.
+It takes time, communication, and trust with your partner to find what works best for you.
 To find a way to make it comfortable.

 • Do a boudoir shoot

-• Buy something that makes you feel desirable.
+• Buy something that makes you feel desirable

 • A moonlight picnic